marsupialtail/quokka/docs/docs/runtime.md

 As a result of this flexibility, it requires quite a lot of knowledge for efficient utilization.
 As a result, we aim to provide higher level APIs to support common batch and streaming tasks in SQL, machine learning and graph analytics. **Most programmers are not expected to program at the runtime API level, but rather make use of the pre-packaged higher-level APIs.**

 ### Stateful Actors
+Let's talk more about task nodes in Quokka.
+Channels in task nodes can be treated as stateful operators in an actor programming model.
+Quokka adopts the notion of channels in a task node to specify that a group of actors all execute the same code, for fault tolerance and autoscaling purposes.
+One could override default Quokka behavior by simply specifying different task nodes with one channel each, all executing the same code.

-Let's talk more about states in Quokka.
-Channels in task nodes are stateful operators in an actor programming model.
-The key property of stateful operators in Quokka is **confluence**: in the context of nondeterministic message delivery, an operation on a single machine is confluent if it produces the same set of outputs for any nondeterministic ordering and batching of a set of inputs. (cite CALM work) Note that the output itself can also be produced in any order.
+The key property of stateful operators in Quokka is **confluence**: in the context of nondeterministic message delivery, an operation on a single machine is confluent if it produces the same set of outputs for any nondeterministic ordering and batching of a set of inputs.
+(Hellerstein, CALM) Note that the output itself can also be produced in any order.
 It’s easy to see that any composition of confluent operators is still confluent.
 We relax the confluent definition somewhat here to accept potentially different output sets, assuming they are all semantically correct.
 For example an operator that implements the LIMIT N clause in SQL can admit any of N input records it sees.
 More importantly, for Quokka we allow operators to depend on intra-stream ordering, just not inter-stream ordering.
 This means that it might still expect the inputs produced by a certain stream to observe some order, while there are no restrictions on the relative orderings between different input streams.
 Quokka as a system enforces intra-stream message order, but makes zero gurantees about inter-stream message orders.
 Henceforth, confluence will refer to this narrow definition, not the one defined in the CALM paper.

 Confluence is a very nice property to have in general, more so for streaming systems.
 Let’s imagine a stateful operator with two different upstream operators producing messages.
 It is very nice if the system’s correctness does not depend on the order in which the two upstream operators produce the messages, which could depend on network delay, task scheduling, etc. **This is critical for performance** in a push-based framework since a node should never wait on any one of its input streams.
+In addition, it also greatly facilitates fault tolerance, as messages from different sources can be replayed in any order in regards to one another, as we will describe later.

-This also has nice fault-tolerance properties as we will describe later.
-This is perhaps the key difference between Quokka and streaming-centric systems like Flink.
+Confluence is perhaps the key difference between Quokka and streaming-centric systems like Flink.
 In Flink you can totally write pipelines where the outputs depend very strongly on the order the inputs are supplied.
 In Quokka it is not allowed.
 (Really at this point, it's only "not recommended" -- there are no checks in place to see if your actor is confluent or not.
 What's guaranteed is that all the operators in the libraries supplied follow this model.
 Enforcing this is future work.)

 What are some examples of confluent stateful operators?
 First let's categorize the world of stateful operators we'd like to implement in data analytics.
-There are two important cateogories: **nonblocking** and **blocking**.
+As mentioned previosuly, there are two important cateogories: **nonblocking** and **blocking**.
 Blocking operators cannot emit any outputs to their downstream children until all of their inputs have been processed.
 Examples are any kind of aggregation and sort.
 For (naive) aggregation, the stateful operator does not know it has the final result for any of its aggregation keys until it has seen all of its inputs.
 For sorting, the stateful operator cannot guarantee that it would emit results in sorted order until it has received all its inputs.
 We call any operator that is not blocking non-blocking.
 Example non-blocking operators are map, filter, projection and join.
 Blocking operators are pipeline breakers, and negate the benefits of using a streaming framework like Quokka.

 Confluence is easy to reason about for blocking operators.
 The blocking operator emit only one output, at the very end.
 We just have to make sure that this output is the same regardless of the order in which we supply the operator's inputs.
 Since this operator is typically a function of the final state, we just have to ensure that the final state is the same.
 If we imagine that each incoming message changes the state of the operator by function *f*, then it's easy to see that as long as *f* is commutative this is true.
 For example, any kind of aggregation is commutative, the merge step in merge-sort is commutative, etc.